Skip to main content

 16 mentions Positive Neutral Negative

-• “Absolutely peak, great weapons, clunky but not too annoying movement (remember to dash jump), great replayability since weapons are very different and almost all fun to use.
-Easily an 8-9/10 for what it's worth.”
+• “Absolutely peak, great weapons, clunky but not too annoying movement (remember to dash jump), great replayability since weapons are very different and almost all fun to use; a solid 8-9/10 for what it's worth.”

-• “It's difficulty can vary depending on the world.
-Upgrading definitely helps you and the secrets in each world allow for great exploration and replayability, with there being 4 different endings that I know of in the game.”
+• “It's difficulty can vary depending on the world; upgrading definitely helps, and the secrets in each world allow for great exploration and replayability, with there being 4 different endings that I know of in the game.”

-• “While there is some replay value in it, it's mostly just what you choose to upgrade and in what order you complete the game.
-It won't drastically change your experience.”
+• “While there is some replay value, it's mostly just what you choose to upgrade and the order in which you complete the game; it won't drastically change your experience.”

-• “I mean fine, hide the weapons that will be available (don't fool yourself, there's almost zero replayability despite the branching endings.
-This is an FPS with zero RPG elements and a linear progression), but since players can gauge weapon damages through trial and error, why not just clearly display what they do and what they can do upgraded?”
+• “I mean fine hide the weapons that will be available (don't fool yourself, there's almost zero replayability despite the branching endings, this is an FPS with zero RPG elements and a linear progression).”

 • “The game has some degree of replay value since the main way to get upgrade materials is to permanently destroy weapons you find in exchange for upgrade materials.”